Princess Caraboo: The Fraud Named Mary Baker

-He talked to Caraboo and “by means of signs, gestures, and articulations … found that she was (according to her own account) a daughter of a man of rank [of Chinese origin and from Javasu].”
+He talked to Caraboo and “by means of signs, gestures, and articulations … found that she was (according to her own account) a daughter of a man of rank of Chinese origin, at Javasu.”
 Caraboo also claimed she was a princess, “carried on men’s shoulders in a kind of palanquin, and to have been adorned with seven peacock’s feathers on her head.”
 Furthermore, she declared that while in her garden, she had been kidnapped, carried off by a nefarious crew, and sold to the captain of a ship that set to sea.
 After five weeks at sea, when the ship was near land, she claimed to have jumped overboard.
-She then “found herself on the Gloucestershire coast, whence she wandered about for six weeks, till she arrived at Almondsbury.”
+Reputedly, she then “found herself on the Gloucestershire coast, whence she wandered about for six weeks, till she arrived at Almondsbury.”

 She also bathed in garden water, shot a bow and arrow with exceptional skill, and was an excellent swimmer.
 Moreover, her handwriting was also curious.
 When a handwriting sample was submitted to Archbishop Whately, he declared it to be “many pot-hooks and unmeaning scrawls, several words and some half sentences in Portuguese.”
 In other words, it was nothing more than humbug and, the archbishop declared it as such noting, “[it is] the writing of no known language!”

 Soon after the archbishop’s declaration, a Mrs. Neale who was a housekeeper, walked into Mrs. Worrall’s kitchen and exclaimed, “Ah, Mary Baker, how come you [are] here?”
 Neale also declared that she had long known Mary was not Princess Caraboo.
-With the Princess Caraboo’s fraud exposed, Mary immediately began to speak English, acknowledged her fraud, and pronounced “she was Mary (Willcocks) Baker; [and] that she was born in Witheridge, in Devonshire, in 1791.”
+With the fraud exposed, Mary immediately began to speak English, acknowledged her fraud, and pronounced she was Mary (Willcocks) Baker and that had been born in Witheridge, in Devonshire, in 1791.

-Despite Baker’s fraud, Mrs. Worrall took pity on her.
-She also paid Baker’s passage to Philadelphia.
+Despite Baker’s fraud, Mrs. Worrall took pity on her and paid Baker’s passage to Philadelphia.
 Unfortunately, however, Baker’s boat was blown off course, and she appeared in St. Helena claiming once again to be Princess Caraboo.
 The story of this event appeared in Felix Farley’s Bristol Journal dated 13 September 1817.

-Accordingly, Sir Hudson Lowe, the official in charge of the exiled Emperor Napoleon on St. Helena, was reputedly on the beach when the princess washed ashore.
+Accordingly, Sir Hudson Lowe, who was the official in charge of the exiled Emperor Napoleon on St. Helena, was reputedly on the beach when the princess washed ashore.
 Princess Caraboo, as she claimed to be, told Lowe that she and Napoleon’s fortunes were intertwined and asked to meet him.
 Hudson was intrigued and “introduced her to Bonaparte under the name of Caraboo!”
-Reputedly, Lowe declared Napoleon was so extraordinarily delighted with her it was reported,
+Reputedly, Lowe declared Napoleon was extraordinarily delighted with her:

 “[He] intimated … his determination to apply to the Pope for a dispensation to dissolve his marriage with Marie Louise, and to sanction his indisoluble [sic] union with the enchanting Caraboo.”

-After this Baker faded into obscurity, until she died on 4 January 1865, when the following snippet was published in a newspaper summing up her life: “On being desposed [sic] from the honours which had been accorded to her:
+After this Baker faded into obscurity until she died on 4 January 1865.
+That was when the following snippet was published in a newspaper summing up her life:

 She was buried in an unmarked grave in the Hebron Road Cemetery in Bristol.